2. Click the Create Route icon.

-4. Choose the hiker, bicycle, or car icons to create a Snap-to-Trail route using the Gaia GPS Trail Finder.
-Or select the bird icon to create a straight-line route.
+3b.
+Choose the Hiking, Cycling, or Driving options to create a Snap-to-Trail route using the Gaia GPS Trail Finder.
+Or, select the Straight Line tool to create a route using straight-line segments.

-5. Find your starting point on the map and start creating the desired route, clicking the map to drop points as needed.
-An interactive elevation vs. distance graph of your route will appear in the menu to the left.
+4. Find your starting point on the map and start creating the desired route, clicking the map to drop points as needed.
+An interactive elevation vs. distance graph of your route will appear in the menu at the bottom of the screen.

 Note: You can also move the map during route creation by clicking and dragging your mouse anywhere on the map

 - Snap-to-Trail Routes with Gaia GPS Trail Finder (For tips about using the Trail Finder, visit our blog)